codeclinic/wp-spamfree/readme.txt

 8. If have checked these, and still can't quite get it working, please submit a support request at the [WP-SpamFree Support Page](http://www.hybrid6.com/webgeek/plugins/wp-spamfree/support).

 = Changelog =

+Version 1.8, released 05/04/08:

+* On the contact form feature, removed "Website" from the required fields.

 Version 1.7.9, released 05/04/08: